-This book has it all.
-But William Kamkwamba’s story transcends the typical survivalist story with his unabashed and simple retelling of how his desire to help his family – combined with a few books from the local library – truly changed the world.
+William Kamkwamba’s story transcends the typical survivalist story with his unvarnished retelling of how his desire to help his family truly changed the world.

-William and Bryan Mealer tell the unprecedented story of William, a young boy growing up in the poor agricultural country of Malawi during the famine of 2004.
-Conditions are bleak.
-But William is a curious fellow.
-He has seen a picture of a windmill in an old science textbook.
-Convinced this can solve his family’s problems, he sets his mind to understanding the science behind energy production and proceeds to make his dream a reality.
-With only a few donated books, some scraps from the junkyard, and an abundance of curiosity, William launches a plan to build a machine and a miracle that would change the lives of those around him.
+Kamkwamba and Bryan Mealer tell the unprecedented story of William, a young boy growing up in Malawi during the famine of 2002.
+William, unable to attend school because his family cannot afford his school fees, turns to his natural inquisitiveness and ingenuity, along with the local library.
+He sees a picture of a windmill in an old science textbook.
+Convinced this contraption can solve his family’s problems, he dives into learning the science behind energy production and proceeds to make his dream a reality.
+With only a few donated library books, some scraps from the junkyard, and an abundance of curiosity, William launches a plan to build a machine and a miracle that would change the lives of those around him.

-Though William’s situation seems thousands of miles away, his storytelling pulls the reader right into his village – to share his family’s plight and recognize the threads of truth that connect all humans.
-His simple and straightforward language and style blend to create a multifaceted tale that transcends setting and economics.
+Though William’s situation seems thousands of miles away, his storytelling pulls the reader right into his village to share his family’s plight and to recognize the threads of truth that connect all humans.
 He manages to take an unfamiliar setting and make us feel at home.
 Although it relays some harsh truths, this account is ultimately grounded in hope.
 This young adult version is factual and informative while providing a compelling book for families to read and discuss together.